 2. Vizsla

-Because Vizslas require constant companionship, they’re not ideal for owners who are away from home often or are unable to provide consistent attention.
+Because Vizslas require constant companionship, they’re not ideal for owners who are often away from home or unable to provide consistent attention.

 Do you need a legitimate ESA now?